kubernetes/minikube/enhancements/implemented/20190925-minikube-enhancement-process.md

 #### Con's

 * Invisible to casual contributors to a project, as these proposals do not show up within the GitHub project page
-* Lengthy template (1870+ words) that prompts for information that is not relevent to minikube
+* Lengthy template (1870+ words) that prompts for information that is not relevant to minikube
 * Time commitment deters casual contribution

 ### Google Docs Proposal Template